Brandography/handbook/README.md

 #### WordPress
 We do a lot of work with WordPress themes and plugins.
 Some of that work may be from developers outside our team.
 When crafting _new_ work for WordPress, stick to the [WordPress Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/php/), but please ignore their section on [indentation](https://make.wordpress.org/core/handbook/best-practices/coding-standards/php/#indentation) (we use spaces).

 For WordPress theme development, use [Theme Check](https://wordpress.org/plugins/theme-check/).
 It will check your theme for everything from bad practices to missing requirements.
-Additionally, use the [Theme Unit Test Data](https://codex.wordpress.org/Theme_Unit_Test) to ensure that all content types are styled and handled correctly in the theme.
+Additionally, use the [Theme Unit Test Data](https://codex.wordpress.org/Theme_Unit_Test) to import and check all major content types, embeded content, image sizes, etc are styled and handled correctly in your theme.

 ## Project Management
 ### Trello